pmuellrgitoff/kibana/rfcs/text/0006_event_log.md

 After this set up, writing to `.event-log` will write to the most recent index created, and searching in `.event-log` will search across `.event-log-*`.

+## Initialization flow

+- after Kibana starts, check for expected ES structures, create as neccessary
+- create saved object index (if we go down that route)
+- queue event log requests until all that is done

 # Drawbacks